friedger/info_tokens/docs/ThreeFold_Token_&_Token_Issuance_Economy.md

 # ThreeFold Token
-ThreeFold Tokens can be bought from any of the ThreeFold Farmers or by means of Ripple, Ethereum or Bitcoin using the ThreeFold Exchange.
+ThreeFold Tokens can be bought from any of the ThreeFold Farmers or through Ripple, Ethereum or Bitcoin using the ThreeFold Exchange.
 The ThreeFold Grid launched at the end of March 2018 and the first group of ThreeFold Farmers agreed to sell Tokens at a price higher than US $0.10 per Token for the first month.
 This ensured a Token launching price of $0.10.

 ### Utility Driven
 The ThreeFold Token has tangible, intrinsic value as it is backed by the internet capacity on the ThreeFold Grid.